relatrino-code/Personal-Wallpapers/README.md

 # Personal-Wallpapers
-## This is a repository featuring my personal favourite wallpaers!
+## This is a repository featuring my personal favourite wallpapers!